-2. Stop taking the pink tablets containing the active ingredients and start taking the 7 white placebos directly (before taking the placebos, make a note of the day when you forgot the tablet).
-If you want to start a new blister sheet always on the same day of the week, take the placebos for fewer than 7 days.
+2 You can alternatively stop taking the white active tablets from the blister sheet in use immediately and start taking the green placebos (starting from the day when you forgot to take a tablet).
+Proceed after the placebos to the white tablets on the next blister sheet.
+If you want to start a new blister sheet on the same day as usually, shorten the duration of the placebo period to fewer than 7 days.